chippyash/Strong-Type/README.md

 - elements of Chippyash\Type\String\DigitType
 - all of Chippyash\Zend\ErrorHandler

 None of the contained code items breaks the overriding license, or vice versa,  as far as I can tell.
-So as long as you stick to GPL V3+ then you are safe.
+So as long as you stick to BSD license(or comaptible) then you are safe.
 If at all unsure, please seek appropriate advice.

 If the original copyright owners of the included code items object to this inclusion, please contact the author.

-A commercial license is available for this software library, please contact the author.
-It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercial works.

 This library is supported by <a href="https://www.jetbrains.com"><img src="https://github.com/chippyash/Strong-Type/raw/master/img/JetBrains.png" alt="Jetbrains" style="height: 200px;vertical-align: middle;"></a>
 who provide their IDEs to Open Source developers.